datocms/vue-datocms/README.md

 - TypeScript ready;
 - Compatible with any data-fetching library (axios, Apollo);
 - Usable both client and server side;
-- Compatible with vanilla Vue, Nuxt.js and pretty much any other Vue-based solution;
+- Compatible with vanilla Vue and pretty much any other Vue-based solution.

 <br /><br />
 <a href="https://www.datocms.com/">